Why Is Anything Conscious?: Introduction

 Enactivism is roughly the view that information processing arises through interaction between an organism and its environment \cite{thompson2007}, and it is considered by some to be incompatible with narrow definitions of computation.
 The notion of computation is widely debated, and a detailed review of these discussions would lead us to a major digression \cite{piccinini2015, piccinini2021}.
-Here we define computation not in terms of abstract symbol shuffling and representation, but in concrete mechanistic terms where ‘information processing’ refers to the actual physical transition of a system from one state to another, so it is compatible with enactivism.
-Pancomputationalism is the idea that all systems are computational.
-We build upon a formalism called pancomputational enactivism \cite{bennett2024a}.
+Here we define computation not in terms of abstract symbol shuffling and representation, but in concrete mechanistic terms where `information processing' refers to the actual physical transition of a system from one state to another.
+To formalise enactivism\footnote{By formalising something akin to ``intelligence without representation'' as described by Brooks \cite{brooks1991}, we end up with physical interpretations rather than representations.}, we build upon Pancomputational Enactivism \cite{bennett2024a,bennett2024c} and Stack Theory \cite{bennett2025thesis}, which frame intelligence in terms of embodied abstraction layers.